-The CC comprises of Independent Directors and is responsible for reviewing the compensation package and assessment of the performance of the Executive team.
+The Committee is responsible for reviewing the compensation packages and the assessment of the performance of the Executive team.
 The committee also recommends to the Board the fees to be paid to Independent Directors.

-The committee meets as the need arises.
-One meeting was held for the financial year on November 24, 2015 and in attendance were R. Lewis and A. Persaud.
+Four meetings were held for the financial year.